-What to know about IDNYC
+Where your IDNYC card will get you free membership in 2018

 IDNYC benefits

-A big draw for people to apply for an IDNYC card is the slew of benefits to take advantage of.
-More than 35 cultural institutions have signed on to offer free, one-year memberships to cardholders in 2017.
+A big draw for people to apply for an IDNYC card is the slew of benefits it offers.
+More than 40 cultural institutions have signed on to offer free, one-year memberships to cardholders in 2018.

 There are two rules when it comes to signing up for a free membership: